Iran crisis: Germany, France, UK urge de-escalation | DW | 06.01.2020

 Fighting against Islamic State in the region "remains a high priority," the statement added.
 It urged Iraqi authorities to continue providing support to the US-led alliance fighting the militant group after Iraq voted to expel foreign troops linked to coalition forces fighting IS.

-The joint statement came as Germany's foreign minister, Heiko Maas,on Monday morning told Germany's Deutschlandfunk public radio that US threats of sanctions against Iraq in response to voting to oust US troops were "not very helpful," and "I don't think it works to convince Iraq with threats but with arguments."
+The joint statement came as Germany's foreign minister, Heiko Maas, on Monday morning branded US threats of sanctions against Iraq in response to voting to oust US troops as "not very helpful."

+"I don't think it works to convince Iraq with threats but with arguments," said Maas, talking to Germany's Deutschlandfunk public radio.

 Iran nuclear deal